rishidash12/Team_Dayhoff/readme.md

 # Who are we?

 Hi!
-We are 'Team Dayhoff', a group of enthusiastic and curious homo sapiens. 👀 Our motto is to collaborate, learn and grow and our formula for success is simple, which is 'Teamwork = Dreamwork'.
+We are 'Team Dayhoff', a group of enthusiastic and curious homo sapiens. 👀 Our motto is to collaborate, learn and grow.
+Our formula for success is simple: 'Teamwork = Dreamwork'.

 # Why are we here?